DBB-Software/next-serverless-deployment/README.md

 ```bash
 @dbbs/next-serverless-deployment bootstrap
 ```
-**Note**: this command should be called just once.
+>**_NOTE_**: this command should be called just once.
 It will call AWS CDK bootstrap to add ability to use cdk in your AWS account.

 Then to deploy NextJS app run the following command:
 ```